George W. Dole

-George W. Dole (February 29, 1800 – April 14, 1860) was a businessman and early settler of Chicago.
+George W. Dole (February 1800 – April 13, 1860) was a businessman and early settler of Chicago.
 He has been dubbed Chicago's "father of the provisions, shipping and elevator business.
 Dole opened Chicago's first grocery store and started the city's meatpacking industry.
 He also ran a trading house that was a charter member of the Chicago Board of Trade.
-A member of the Whig and later Republican parties, Dole also served as the postmaster of Chicago, a member of the Chicago Board of Water Commissioners, a town trustee of Chicago, and ran as the Whig Party nominee for mayor of Chicago in the March 1844 Chicago mayoral election.
+A member of the Whig and later Republican parties, Dole also served as the postmaster of Chicago, a member of the Chicago Common Council (city council), a member of the Chicago Board of Water Commissioners, a customs inspector at Chicago, and a town trustee of Chicago.
+He also ran as the Whig Party nominee for mayor of Chicago in the March 1844 Chicago mayoral election.
+During his first years in Chicago, Dole fought for the Illinois militia during the Black Hawk War.
+He involved himself in the free Kansas movement.

 Early life

 George Washington Dole was born in Troy, New York.
 He was the son of James Dole, who had fought in the American Revolutionary War.
 Dole was raised in Troy.
 He attended school and he lived with his parents until he turned 18, at which time traveled out west.

 After traveling by public conveyances to Auburn, New York, Dole went by foot to Buffalo, New York.
 With meager means but a strong work ethic, Dole worked his passage on a schooner to Detroit, Michigan.
 He then traveled to Pontiac, Michigan (at the time a frontier trading post where a brother of his resided).
 He found little work in Pontiac except for employment on a monthly basis at a farm nearby.
 He lived in Pontiac for several years.
 With the labor combined with the weather of Pontiac proving harmful to his health, he returned to Detroit where he began working for the general trader Oliver Newberry.
 Newberry soon trusted Dole enough to send him to run one of his outpost stores at a settlement further inland.